cj2493/p8105_fp_mjcr/final_report.md

 <https://www.kff.org/other/state-indicator/health-spending-per-capita/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D>

-Once again we attempted to scrape this data from the website but due to the interactiveness of the table on the website we were not able to do so succesfully.
+Once again we attempted to scrape this data from the website but due to the interactivity of the table on the website we were not able to do so successfully.
 This table provides information on the healthcare expenditure per capita by each state in 2014, and therefore will not change in the future.

 Link to our health care expenditure data: